item—an object.

 The :test-not parameter is deprecated.

-The function assoc-if-not
+The function assoc-if-not is deprecated.

-It is possible to rplacd
+It is possible to rplacd the result of assoc, provided

-that it is not nil
+that it is not nil,

 in order to “update” alist.